 - Installation MUST comply with local, regional, state and national codes and regulations. - Consult insurance carrier, local building inspector, fire officials or authorities having jurisdiction over restrictions, installation inspection and permits.

 Before installing, determine the following:

-- · Where the fireplace is to be installed
+- · Where the fireplace is to be installed.

-- · The vent system configuration to be used
+- · The vent system configuration to be used.

-- Gas supply piping
+- Gas supply piping.

-- Electrical wiring

-- Framing and finishing details
+- · Framing and finishing details.

-- Whether optional accessories-devices such as a fan, wall switch or remote control-are desired
+- Whether optional accessories are desired.